uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - `PackageHandler.getDetails`, `PackageHandler.findByNvrea` add a boolean flag
   to the return value, that tells if the package is part of a retracted patch

+- `SystemHandler.listLatestInstallablePackages/listLatestUpgradablePackages/listLatestAvailablePackage`
+  Output of these endpoints should not contain packages from retracted patches.

+- `SystemHandler.getRelevantErrata`
+  Retracted patches should not be listed.

 - `SystemHandler.schedulePackageInstall` no changes needed.
-The endpoint takes package ids, so the user most likely knows the details of the package (and a possible presence of a retracted patch too)
+The endpoint takes package ids, so the user should know the details of the package (and a possible presence of it in a retracted patch)

-Q: todo verify that user can't get list of package ids without knowing the retracted status somewhere
+- `SystemHandler.schedulePackageInstallByNevra` same as `schedulePackageInstall`

 - `SystemHandler.scheduleApplyErrata` no changes needed for the same reason.
 Moreover, even if user schedules a retracted patch application, the patch won't be installed (see the details about zypper above).
 We might inform the user about it somehow.

-- Information about the presence of a retracted patch on a system/in a channel can be retrieved via existing XMLRPC methods and `ErrataHandler.getDetails`.
+- Information about the presence of a package from a retracted patch on a system/in a channel can be retrieved via existing XMLRPC methods and `ErrataHandler/PackageHandler.getDetails`.
+This might be too slow (e.g. going over all installed packages and calling `PackageHandler.getDetails` for each one is not effective).
+We could solve it either
+    - by enhancing `SystemHandler.getDetails`.
+    - or by introducing a new endpoint.

+- The previous point is valid for software channels as well.

 ## Iteration 3 - Content Lifecycle management